-Something about writing frees us to express ourselves, gain clarity and come up with new ideas.
-Simply write, and don’t worry about what you are writing about or how good your words look on the page.
-Don’t edit; just write!
-If you need some suggestions, write a word or phrase such as purpose or my strengths.
+Something about writing frees us to express ourselves and come up with new ideas.
+Just write, don’t edit your work or worry about what you are writing about or how good your words look on the page.
+If you need some suggestions, write a word or phrase such as “purpose” or “my strengths.”
 Then begin.

-Whether you think you can draw doesn’t matter.
-Get a sketch pad and a variety of writing tools, like colored pencils and markers, charcoal and pastels or crayons.
-Like your journal writing, it’s not important what or how you draw so much as that you just do it.
-For some great ideas, I highly recommend Michael Gelb’s How to Think like Leonardo da Vinci.
+Whether or not you think you can draw doesn’t matter.
+Get a sketch pad and a variety of writing tools, such as colored pencils, markers, charcoal, pastels or crayons.
+Like your journaling, it’s not important what or how you draw so much as that you just do it.
+For some great ideas, I highly recommend Michael Gelb’s How to Think Like Leonardo da Vinci.
 Toward the end of the book, Gelb has a wonderful section, “The Beginner’s Da Vinci Drawing Course.”
 This will help get you started.
 We all can draw—the purpose of it is discovery.

 3. Spend time outside.

 Try taking your journal and sketch pads outdoors.
-Exposure to fresh air, the sounds of wildlife, seeing the color green and enjoying the benefits of vitamin D from sunlight will all help you feel your best and be your most creative.
+Exposing yourself to fresh air and the sounds of wildlife while enjoying the benefits of vitamin D from sunlight may help you feel your best.
 When I have writer’s block, all I need to do is take my laptop outside to my beautiful back patio, and all of a sudden my brain is flowing with new energy and ideas.

-Taking a walk or doing some simple stretches will help renew your body and mind.
+Taking a walk or engaging in other forms of aerobic exercise may help renew your body and mind.
 It’s hard to feel creative when you’re sitting at a desk all day.
 As soon as I get out and take a short walk, I feel better.
 Exciting and new ideas surface and then I can’t wait to return to my computer to write them all down.

 5. Remember to play.

-Just because we are all grown up does not mean that we don’t need to play.
-Dr. Stuart Brown, M.D., founder of The National Institute for Play, compares play to oxygen: “It’s all around us, yet goes mostly unnoticed or unappreciated until it is missing.”
+Just because we are all grown up doesn’t mean that we don’t need to play.
+In his co-authored book Play, Stuart Brown, M.D., founder of The National Institute for Play, writes, “I sometimes compare play to oxygen—it’s all around us, yet goes mostly unnoticed or unappreciated until it is missing.”

 Debra DiPietro is a mom, writer, social media specialist and resident of sunny Florida.
 She has a health and wellness blog, The Warm Milk Journal, that supports anybody who wishes to live the life of their dreams by day and sleep restfully at night.
 When she is not working or writing, you can find Debra walking on the beach, sweating it out at the local Bikram Yoga studio or dreaming up her next chapter…